visualizor/GH_Eto/README.md

 Eto itself does not have many of the graphic features found in other GUI libraries likely due to its cross-platform conformity.
 Synapse further simplifies the pieces one has to assemble to get a working GUI.
 Minimalist functionality will take precedent over ornate design.
 ## Installation
 This is your typical Grasshopper plugin.
-There should be a "Synapse.gha" file in the "bin" folder on this repo.
-Drop that into your Grasshopper library folder.
+Drop the ".gha" file into your Grasshopper library folder.
 On a PC it's `%AppData%/Roaming/Grasshopper/Libraries/`.
 On a Mac it's <--insert path>.
-The "Synapse.gha" will also be published on [food4rhino.com](https://www.food4rhino.com/) as well as Rhino 7's package manager.
+The "Synapse.gha" is published on [food4rhino.com](https://www.food4rhino.com/) as well as Rhino 7's package manager.
 ## Starter's Guide
 #### Controls
 These are components that make the interactive elements themselves such as a button or an input text box.
 The component typically has two inputs, `Property` and `Property Value`.
 As long as the input lists match in number, the component will try to set the corresponding property of the `Eto.Forms` object.